-- UUW board oversight of operational and compliance risk and controls. - Oversight and activities undertaken by each of the UUG audit committee, the UUG treasury committee, the UUG ESG committee and the UUG compliance committee, including the recommendations from each of the committees and a review of the minutes of the committees' meetings. - Treasury committee oversight of key treasury matters, including debt, financing and interest rate management. - The review of the minutes of meetings of the group audit and risk board (GARB) and feedback from the CEO as chair of the GARB (see page 58). - Feedback from the CEO, the CFO, the executive team and the head of audit and risk. - Review of the effectiveness of the internal audit function (see page 141 of the UUG 2024/25 integrated annual report).
+- UUW board oversight of operational and compliance risk and controls - · Oversight and activities undertaken by each of the audit committee, the treasury committee, the ESG committee and the compliance committee, including the recommendations from each of the committees and a review of the minutes of the committees' meetings. - Treasury committee oversight of key treasury matters, including debt, financing and interest rate management. - The review of the minutes of meetings of the group audit and risk board (GARB) and feedback from the CEO as chair of the GARB (see page 58). - Feedback from the CEO, the CFO, the executive team and the head of audit and risk. - · Review of the effectiveness of the internal audit function (see page 141).